qi-zh/Seq-Stack-Reaction/examples/lubricant_design/README.md

 </h1>

-<h4 align="center"> Scripts to implement the molecular design with materials science-related properties as the target.</h4>
+<h4 align="center"> Scripts to implement the molecular design with lubricant-related properties as the target.</h4>

 ---
 ## Quick start